syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 stream.Position = 0;

-//Save the stream into pdf file
+//Save the stream into a pdf file

-//The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
+//The operation in ‘Save under Xamarin’ varies between Windows Phone, Android, and iOS platforms.
 Refer to the PDF/Xamarin section for respective code samples

 if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
 {